Zyeinyep/Zyeinyep/README.md

 ### Hello,Here is about me😊

 - Linkedln: www.linkedin.com/in/zyeinyep-khaval-5a492b229
-- 🔭 Purdue Computer Science Alum.
+- 🔭 Purdue Computer Science with concentration in Machine Learning.
-- 🖥 Track...
-Machine Intelligence.
 - 📫 How to reach me: [via email] zyeinyepk@gmail.com
 - 💻Have experience in...
-Python, Java, C, C++, MongoDB, Shell Scripting, Assembly Language, MySQL, Bash, Valgrind, SQL, Simulink
+Python, Java, C, C++, Frontend, Backend, MBD and more.
-- 😄 Pronouns: she/her/hers
+-
-- Teaching assistant for CS180 : Problem Solving and Object-Oriented Programming